scummvm/scummvm-sites/README.md

 - Director dictionary 5-win: Crashes too much

 ## Spin up a test server
 The scripts in the test-deploy directory can be leveraged to spin up a buildbot test instance.

 ## Improvements ideas

 The most important improvement ideas are tracked in trello: https://trello.com/b/iQxOkBvI/director

 This serves as a placeholder for ideas that aren't ready

-### remove friction for adding new targets
-- Put all files on external storage
-- put target configuration into json
-- just require a reconfig for buildbot to reload the json
-- sync files from external storage for builders

-1) Move to JSON configuration
-  {
-    name: str
-    game_id: str # could be in mandatory scummvm.conf
-    platform: str = OneOf("win", "mac")
-    version: str = OneOf("D2", "D3", "D4")
-    debugflags: str = "fewframesonly,fast" # at least "fewframesonly,fast" # for >= D4 include bytecode
-    files: [str] = ["file1", "file2", "etc..."]
-  }

 ### enable developers to run the tests locally
 - script that downloads the files